darkside0105/Scrape-n-Shoot/README.md

 ### TODO's:

 - [x] Scrape single domain from google using company name
+- [ ] Try to eleminate depending on os.system use re instead in beautify_text() method.
 - [ ] Scrape Multiple domains from google with different tlds.
 - [ ] Verify the Scraped domain belongs to that respective company/organization.
 - [ ] Find a way to extract domains with all tld's which belongs to company/organization.